tus/draft-digest-fields-problem-types/draft-kleidl-digest-fields-problem-types.md

 # Security Considerations

-Although an error appeared while handling the digest fields, the server may choose to not disclose this error to the sender to avoid lacking implementation details.
-Similar, the server may choose a general problem type for the response even in a more specific problem type is defined if it prefers to hide the details of the error from the sender.
+Disclosing error details could leak information such as the presence of intermediaries or the server's implementation details.
+Moreover, they can be used to fingerprint the server.

+To mitigate these risks, a server could assess the risk of disclosing error details and prefer a general problem type over a more specific one.

 # IANA Considerations